 These shall be used only where welded (including seal welded threaded connections) and flanged connections are not practical.
-The sealant shall be hydrogen compatible and should be high temperature resistant to reduce the risk of leaks during a fire.
+The sealant shall be hydrogen and carbon monoxide compatible and should be high temperature resistant to reduce the risk of leaks during a fire.
 Typical uses of threaded connections are to match equipment, especially instruments.